ros-navigation/navigation2/nav2_route/README.md

 #### `DynamicEdgesScorer`

 This edge scoring plugin will score based on the requested values from a 3rd party application via a service interface.
-It can set dynamically any cost for any edge and also be used to close and reopen particular edges if they are blocked, in use by other robots, or otherwise temporarily non-traversible.
+It can set dynamically any cost for any edge and also be used to close and reopen particular edges if they are blocked, in use by other robots locking out its shared use by other robots, higher cost due to overlap with other platforms in service, increased cost due to fleet manager analytics that this space is underperforming throughput, or otherwise temporarily non-traversible.
+For example, if other robots report an edge to be blocked, all robots can avoid this edge/aisle/etc.

 #### `TimeScorer`